 If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, it might be a sign that you have diarrhoea.

 Symptoms of severe diarrhoea

-Severe diarrhoea can make you lose a lot of fluid and get dehydrated.
+Severe diarrhoea can cause you to lose a lot of fluid and become dehydrated.
 This can make you very ill if you don't have treatment.

 It is important to see your doctor if you have any of the following symptoms:

 - a high temperature (fever) or chills